learnk8s/learnk8s.io/src/advancedKubectl/content.md

     },
     {
       "image": "schedule-pods-3.svg",
-      "description": "The ReplicaSet controller creates a Pod definition for each required replica (according to the Pod template in the ReplicaSet definition) and saves them in the storage backend."
+      "description": "The ReplicaSet controller creates a Pod definition for each replica of the ReplicaSet (according to the Pod template in the ReplicaSet definition) and saves them in the storage backend."
     },
     {
       "image": "schedule-pods-4.svg",